yunusyerli1/pics-app/pics/README.md

 In this project, I worked on my season website using react.
 For the design I have used Semantic UI's designs.
-You can see the web-site. (https://semantic-ui.com/)
+You can see the web-site. (https://semantic-ui.com/) I tried to make a website like Google on picture side.
+When you enter desired search term in the text field and press Enter, pictures related to search term will come from https://unsplash.com/ via API.